 Sometimes police take a more conservative approach than what the law requires and arrest people for lawful exposure.

-Note that full exposure of a person’s private parts is legal in certain licensed strip clubs in Nevada.
-But people require a work card in order to work lawfully as a stripper.
+Note that full exposure of your private parts is legal in certain licensed strip clubs in Nevada.
+However, you require a work card in order to work lawfully as a stripper.

 4.4.
 Exposure was accidental

-Nevada courts do not punish people for accidental or unintentional exposure of their private parts.10
+Nevada courts do not punish you for accidental or unintentional exposure of your private parts.10

 Example: Jennifer is riding an escalator when her skirt gets caught.
 It pulls off her skirt, revealing that she was not wearing underwear.
 A security guard sees her in the distance and summons a police officer.
 But when the police officer learns that Jennifer did not intentionally expose herself, he lets her go without arresting her.

 Gross misdemeanor convictions of NRS 201.220 violations are sealable two (2) years after the case ends.
-But felony convictions must always remain on the defendant’s criminal record.11
+Though felony convictions must always remain on your criminal record.11

 Note that indecent exposure charges that get dismissed can be sealed as soon as the case ends:12